“As someone with years of experience in the development world, I found Corey’s class to be

 $595.
 Participants may pay by check or credit card.

-ABOUT THE INSTRUCTOR
+ABOUT THE INSTRUCTORS

 Corey Mandell is an award-winning playwright and screenwriter who has written projects for Ridley Scott, Wolfgang Petersen, Harrison Ford, Meg Ryan, Julia Roberts, John Travolta, Warner Brothers, Universal, 20th Century Fox, Fox 2000, Fox Family, Working Title, Paramount, Live Planet, Beacon Films, Touchstone, Trilogy, Radiant, Kopelson Entertainment and Walt Disney Pictures.